 Annual State Public Water System Report

-The mission of the Drinking Water Division is to protect the public health and welfare of Nebraskans by assuring safe, adequate, and reliable drinking water.
-People expect their water will be safe to drink when they turn on their faucet, program staff across the State work in many areas to assure this.
+The mission of the Drinking Water Program is to protect the public health and welfare of Nebraskans by assuring safe, adequate, and reliable drinking water.
+Program staff across the State work in many areas toward this goal.